ETHorHIL/plonk-with-plookup/readme.md

 ## Todo List

-1. Modularize the code by breaking down the `prove` function into smaller, more focused functions.
+1. Modularize the code by breaking down the `prover_algo` function into smaller, more focused functions.
-2. Use more descriptive variable names to improve readability and maintainability.
+2. Use more descriptive variable names to improve readability.
 3. Replace `for` loops with iterators and functional programming techniques for more concise and readable code.
 4. Use type aliases for complex types to make the code more readable.